Download API

 Content-Disposition: attachment; filename="data.json"

-Both the /function and /download API environments support ECMAScript modules, allowing you to use import syntax to load modules directly from HTTP URLs.
+The /download API supports ECMAScript modules, allowing you to use import syntax to load modules directly from HTTP URLs.
 For example, let's import the Faker.js library:

 JS Code